 The course is often asymptomatic.

-On the enamel surface, chalky spots of various sizes with a smooth shiny surface are clinically determined
+On the surface of the enamel, chalky spots of various sizes with a smooth shiny surface are clinically determined

 The spots are located in areas atypical for caries.

-kah (on the convex surfaces of the teeth, in the region of the tubercles).
-Characterized by strict symmetry and systemic lesions of the teeth, according to the timing of their minimum
+kah (on the convex surfaces of the teeth, in the area of the tubercles).
+Characterized by strict symmetry and systematicity of tooth damage according to the timing of their

 neralization.
 The boundaries of the spots are clearer than with ka-